New to rodeo? Here is what you can expect.

-BAREBACK RIDING – Bareback riders endure more abuse, suffer more injuries, and carry away more long-term damage than all other rodeo cowboys.
+Bareback riders endure more abuse, suffer more injuries, and carry away more long-term damage than all other rodeo cowboys.

 To stay aboard the horse, a bareback rider uses a rigging made of leather and constructed to meet PRCA safety specifications.
 The rigging, which resembles a suitcase handle on a strap, is placed atop the horse’s withers and secured with a cinch.
 As the bronc and rider burst from the chute, the rider must have both spurs touching the horse’s shoulders until the horse’s feet hit the ground after the initial move from the chute.
 This is called “marking out.”
-If the cowboy fails to do this, he is disqualified.
+If the cowboy fails to do this, they are disqualified.

-To catch the sprinting steer, the cowboy uses a “hazer,” who is another mounted cowboy who gallops his horse along the right side of the steer and keeps it from veering away from the bulldogger.
+To catch the sprinting steer, the cowboy uses a “hazer,” another mounted cowboy who gallops his horse along the right side of the steer and keeps it from veering away from the bulldogger.

-Similar to tie-down ropers and steer wrestlers, team ropers start from the boxes on each side of the chute from which the steer enters the arena.
+Like tie-down ropers and steer wrestlers, team ropers start from the boxes on each side of the chute from which the steer enters the arena.
 The steer gets a head start determined by the length of the arena.

 One end of a breakaway barrier is attached to the steer and stretched across the open end of the header’s box.
 When the steer reaches his advantage point, the barrier is released, and the header takes off in pursuit, with the heeler trailing slightly further behind.
 The ropers are assessed a 10-second penalty if the header breaks the barrier before the steer completes his head start.
 Some rodeos use heeler barriers too.

-The header ropes first and must make one of three legal catches on the steer around both horns, around one horn and the head or around the neck.
-Any other catch by the header is considered illegal and the team is disqualified.
+The header ropes first and must make one of three legal catches on the steer around both horns, around one horn, and the head or around the neck.
+Any other catch by the header is considered illegal, and the team is disqualified.
 After the header makes his catch, he turns the steer to the left and exposes the steer’s hind legs to the heeler.
 The heeler then attempts to rope both hind legs.
 If he catches only one foot, the team is assessed a five-second penalty.
-After the cowboys catch the steer, the clock is stopped when there is no slack in their ropes and their horses face one another.
+After the cowboys catch the steer, the clock is stopped when there is no slack in their ropes, and their horses face one another.